salilab/imp/doc/manual/deprecation.md

 - it wasn't used
 - it is broken and not worth fixing

-Our policy is to support code for one release with warning messages and then remove it in the next.
-Code that is deprecated should be marked in the following way (where EXAMPLE is replaced by your module name):
+For such code that will be removed, our policy is to mark it as deprecated for one stable release (e.g. 2.1) and then remove it in the next one (2.2).

+Code that is deprecated must produce warnings when used.
+To achieve this, it should be marked in the following way (where EXAMPLE is replaced by your module name):
 - macros should have an `IMPEXAMPLE_DEPRECATED_MACRO(version, replacement)` line added within their definition

           #define MY_DEPRECATED_MACRO(args)                                                     \